 Communicate with FloripaSat-1

-While FloripaSat-1 is on its way to launch in mid-December 2019, visit the page and see how to communicate with satellite via radio.
+FloripaSat-1 is in space!
+Visit the page and see how to communicate with the satellite via radio.

 Our mission is Open Source